starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 "Very dangerous.
 Normal client secrets are easy to infer value, delicacies of exquisite beauty.
 This client's desired secrets do not correspond to any human heart I can fathom.
 And he... or perhaps I should say it, is only interested in final secrets.
 Secrets taken to the grave."

-"He must have a great deal of power."
+"He must have a great deal of power," commented the bartender.

 "Yes, I'm certain he does.
 A secret taken to the grave is final.
 But here is what I don't understand.
 I just don't understand it.
-I think maybe I need another drink."
+I think maybe I need another drink," Jonas added.

 "You... wouldn't want to slur your story?
 I'll see if I can make up for the windfall with another round, ok?"
+The bartender asked, mechanically filling his duties.

 "As you see fit," Jonas put his head on the side of the bar.
 The droplets of ice and alcohol soaked into his hair, refreshing him like water splashed on the face.
 He watched the bartender return.